Feneg/z3-tracker/README.md

 ![Dungeons](screenshots/dungeons.png)

 Everything should be self-explanatory.
 Left-click and right-click the various objects to activate, deactivate, increase or decrease them.
-Certain items are grouped together on the same spot.
+Certain items are grouped together on the same spot, e.g. both boomerangs.
 These reflect their grouping in the game's item menu.
-Some functionality in the dungeon tracker like key counting is only shown when certain settings are selected.
+Some functionality in the dungeon tracker like key counting is only shown when certain settings like key-sanity are selected.

 Crystal requirements can be set at the bottom right of the dungeon tracker window.